Zode/GSDDDOSS/README.md

 # GSDDDOSS (GoldSource Denied Distributed Denial of Service Script)
 GSDDDOSS is a simple python script that monitors your goldsrc/svengine game server's udp log output for the following attacks:
-Bad Rcon
+Bad Rcon,
-Split Packets
+Split Packets,
-A2S abuse / Reflected DDoS
+and A2S abuse / Reflected DDoS

 Any ip associated with any of these attacks will be automagically blocked in the firewall.